 3. Approval authorities and content review

-Overall, contents of online games are subject to censorship and games submitted for review must be fully developed and in their final operational version (or public beta version).
+Online games are subject to censorship and games submitted to the relevant Chinese governmental agencies for review must be fully developed and in their final operational version (or public beta version).
 The standard of content review is unclear.
-A few examples that may cause a failure to obtain approvals or the Chinese government to require further changes to a game include excessive violence, obscenity, compromising territorial integrity of the state (e.g. marking certain areas as independent countries), or discrediting the Chinese army.
+A few examples that may cause a failure to obtain approvals or require changes, include excessive violence, obscenity, compromising territorial integrity of the state (e.g. marking certain areas as independent countries), or discrediting the Chinese army.
 Again, an experienced Chinese game operator should be able to help the foreign developer avoid common pitfalls.

 China’s online gaming industry is booming despite heavy regulations.
-Strategic planning, choosing your Chinese partner wisely, and carefully negotiating and crafting your licensing agreement are nearly all that you need to navigate through this battlefield and earn your “chicken dinner.”
+Choosing your Chinese partner wisely, and carefully negotiating and crafting your licensing agreement are nearly all that you need to navigate through this battlefield.